EXCLUSIVE-Bain Capital nears $2.27 bln deal to buy French IT services firm Inetum - sources

 LONDON, Jan 19 (Reuters) - U.S. buyout fund Bain Capital is in final talks to buy French IT services firm Inetum in a deal worth about $2.27 billion that would boost its presence across Europe's tech sector, sources familiar with the matter told Reuters.

+The deal will see Inetum - formerly known as Gfi Informatique - returning into private equity hands after being sold to Qatar's group Mannai Corp MCCS.QA in 2016, the sources said, speaking on condition of anonymity.

-Bain is putting the finishing touches to the transaction which could be signed as early as this week and would value the 52-year old French firm - owned by Qatar's group Mannai Corp MCCS.QA - at roughly 2 billion euros ($2.27 billion), one of the sources said.
+Bain is putting the finishing touches to the transaction which could be signed as early as this week and would value the 52-year old French firm at roughly 2 billion euros ($2.27 billion), one of the sources said.

 JPMorgan JPM.N is working with Mannai Corp on the sale while Credit Suisse CSGN.S is advising Bain, the sources said.

-Bain, Mannai Corp and the banks were not immediately available to comment.
+Bain, Mannai Corp and Credit Suisse were not immediately available to comment.
+JPMorgan declined to comment.

+The move comes as Bain Capital is looking to build scale in Europe's fragmented IT services industry where the private equity firm bought Italy's Engineering Group in 2020.

+Based on the outskirts of Paris, Inetum provides services spanning IT consultancy, cloud computing, artificial intelligence, blockchain and infrastructure in more than 26 countries.

 ($1 = 0.8814 euros)